simoninireland/introduction-to-epidemics/src/model.md

 numerically, by starting with specific values (numbers) and showing how they evolve under the equations.
-Even for equations that *can* be solved analytically, computers are often useful tools for helping to explore the system, or for visualising the results.
+Even for equations that *can* be solved analytically, computers are often useful tools for helping to explore large systems, or for visualising the results.

 ## Uses of models